 The Australian and New Zealand Association for Medieval and Early Modern Studies

-Details, the membership application form and the online newsletter are at anzamems.org.
+Details, the membership application form and the online newsletter can be found on the ANZAMEMS website.

 CALL FOR PROPOSALS FOR A THEMED ISSUE OF PARERGON